On the non-existence of elements of Kervaire invariant one: Introduction

 \subsection{Acknowledgments}

 First and foremost the authors would like to thank Ben Mann and the support of DARPA through the grant number FA9550-07-1-0555.
 It was the urging of Ben and the opportunity created by this funding that brought the authors together in collaboration in the first place.
 Though the results described in this paper were an unexpected outcome of our program, it's safe to say they would not have come into being without Ben's prodding.
 As it became clear that the techniques of equivariant homotopy theory were relevant to our project we drew heavily on the paper~\cite{MR1808224} of Po Hu and Igor Kriz.
 We'd like to acknowledge a debt of influence to that paper, and to thank the authors for writing it.
 We were also helped by the thesis of Dan Dugger (which appears as \cite{MR2240234}).
 The second author would like to thank Dan Dugger, Marc Levine, Jacob Lurie, and Fabien Morel for several useful conversations.
 Early drafts of this manuscript were read by Mark Hovey, Tyler Lawson, and Peter Landweber, and the authors would like to express their gratitude for their many detailed comments.
-We also owe thanks to Haynes Miller for a very thoughtful and careful reading of our most recent drafts, and for his helpful suggestions for terminology.
-Thanks are due to Stefan Schwede for sharing with us his construction of $\mur$, and to Mike Mandell for diligently manning the hotline for questions about the foundations of equivariant orthogonal spectra.
+We also owe thanks to Haynes Miller for a very thoughtful and careful reading of our earlier drafts, and for his helpful suggestions for terminology.
+Thanks are due to Stefan Schwede for sharing with us his construction of $\mur$, to Mike Mandell for diligently manning the hotline for questions about the foundations of equivariant orthogonal spectra, to Andrew Blumberg for his many valuable comments on the second revision, and to Anna Marie Bohmann and Emily Riehl for valuable comments on our description of ``working fiberwise.''

 Finally, and most importantly, the authors would like to thank Mark Mahowald for a lifetime of mathematical ideas and inspiration, and for many helpful discussions in the early stages of this project.